kshedden/case_studies/methods/factor-overview.md

 ### Principal Components Regression

-Principal Components Analysis is a method for multivariate data analysis that can be used to understand relationships in multivariate data when there is no single variable that can be seen as the "response" relative to the other variables.
-PCA can also be used to create covariates for use in a regression analysis.
-This method is called "Principal Components Regression" (PCR).
+Principal Components Analysis can be used to understand relationships in multivariate data when there is no single variable that can be seen as the "response" relative to the other variables.
+PCA can also be used to create covariates for use in a regression analysis, which is called "Principal Components Regression" (PCR).
 The motivation behind PCR is that if we have a large number of covariates and do not wish to explicitly include all of them in a regression model, we can use PCA to reduce the variables to a smaller vector of scores that capture most of the variation in the original variables, and then use the reduced variables (scores) as covariates in our regression.

 More formally, suppose that $X \in {\mathbb R}^{n\times p}$ is our regression design matrix, for a regression with $n$ observations (cases) and $p$